April 1, 2025

 7. Tap Upload video to publish your video.

-Note: Self-certifying video ratings are not available in the YouTube Studio app.
+Note: Self-certifying video ratings and some advanced settings are not available in the YouTube Studio app.
+For more control over your upload, consider using a desktop browser.

 Here are the eight best practices you should follow: